SWOT Analysis: Beginner Guide to a Company's Health Check-up

 How do you know if a business is truly healthy?

-In this 60-second visual breakdown, Reginald introduces the SWOT analysis — a simple yet powerful diagnostic tool to assess a company's health before you invest time (or money) into deeper research.
+In this quick breakdown, Reginald introduces the SWOT analysis — a simple yet powerful diagnostic tool to assess a company's health before you invest time (or money) into deeper research.

 Having trouble viewing the embedded video?
-Watch on Instagram?
-SWOT Analysis
+Watch it on Instagram: SWOT Analysis

 These are part of the company's own character.
 Think of them as things the business has direct control over — it can improve or fix them.